maxblee/clipivot/README.md

 * **[Contact Me](#contact-me)**

 ## Installation
-You can download binaries for Windows, Linux, and MacOS on the [Releases](#https://github.coom/maxblee/clipivot/releases/latest) page of this repository.
+Eventually (hopefully soon!), you'll be able to install binaries from the [Releases](#https://github.coom/maxblee/clipivot/releases/latest) page of this repository.

-Additionally, if you have Rust's package manager, Cargo, installed, you can run
+However, I have yet to properly set up Travis-CI to do that.
+So for now, you'll need to use Rust's package manager, Cargo, and run
 ```bash
 $ cargo install clipivot
 ```